 - administration of medication, catheter/stoma care, simple treatments

 - help with heating meals, preparing light snacks and eating

 general laundry (when part of wider care package)

 essential shopping (when part of wider care package and no other alternative is available)

 collecting benefits/paying bills (when part of wider care package and only from post office and where no alternative is available)

-We can also provide information and advice in relation to accessing other supports, such as general housework, which are not undertaken by the Council’s own service.
+We can also provide information and advice in relation to accessing other supports, such as general housework, which are not undertaken by our own service.

 Free personal care

-If you think you, a relative, or someone you care for may require a Care at Home service, please contact your local Social Work Office.
+If you think a relative, or someone you care for may require a Care at Home service, please contact your local social work office.